Skip to main content

 This means that if your employee has fluctuating earnings, there is no automatic adjustment for over/underpayments in subsequent months or at the tax year-end under the PAYE mechanism.

-However, if the employee is not in Self Assessment and has earned under the student loan repayment threshold over the tax year, they can apply to the SLC for a repayment of the student loan deductions overpaid.
+However, if the employee is not in the self assessment system and has earned under the student loan repayment threshold over the tax year, they can apply to the Student Loans Company for a repayment of the student loan deductions overpaid.

 More than one student loan